Gigadibs/Website-Stuffs-Things/README.md

 Learned Today
 -----------
 8/25/2016 (KA):
-- Animating in JS by defining vaariables and then making equations that change them within draw function
+- Animating in JS by defining variables and then making equations that change them within draw function
-- Shortcutting math ops with var what= number and var ++ for var += 1
+- Shortcutting math ops with "var what= number" and "var ++" for "var += 1"

 Organizing
 -----------------------